paladin-t/b8/docs/manual.md

 The `EXIT` statement is used to discontinue a loop.

 BASIC8 offers a `GOTO` statement which performs unconditional control transfer.
-You can call it as `GOTO label`, it executes from `label` in next step, rather than the following line of a `GOTO` statement.
+You can call it as `GOTO label`, it executes from `label:` in next step, rather than the following line of a `GOTO` statement.
 A labeled target constructs of a label name and a following colon as `label:`.

 `GOSUB` is similar to `GOTO`, but it can be returned with a `RETURN` statement.